December 20, 2021

 Some may seem boring to you, but they’re really important to us.
 Some will be tough, but necessary, and it's easier to ask them during an online meeting.

 There's less of a chance of miscommunication face to face than in an email thread.
-Plus, the two-day timeframe brings focus and sense of importance and urgency.
+Plus, the two-day timeframe brings focus and a sense of importance and urgency.

 Sometimes a workshop is just a compilation of necessary questions asked in the right time and order.